 Targeting Specific Gut Transporters and Receptors

-Ardelyx targets specific gut transporters and receptors with drugs that address important medical issues in chronic kidney disease, cardiovascular disease and diabetes.
+Ardelyx targets specific gut transporters and receptors with drugs that address important medical issues in cardiovascular disease, diabetes and chronic kidney disease.
 As research over the last 20 years has yielded an increased understanding of how transporters, receptors and other proteins in the gut affect the rest of the body, Ardelyx has been able to develop drugs that:

 As a result, these drugs are active against their targets, yet are not absorbed: they survive transit through the gut intact, such that at least 90% is eliminated through the feces.

 Ardelyx Drugs are not Limited to Gastrointestinal Diseases

 While we use our methods to develop drugs for gastrointestinal disorders such as IBS-C, CIC and OBD, the approach is not limited to GI disease.
 Indeed, Ardelyx molecules represent a novel means of treating diseases that include mineral metabolism disorders such as chronic kidney disease and hypertension, as well as metabolic diseases such as diabetes.
 This approach is based on an enhanced understanding of the role the gut plays in the etiology of these diseases.